 Why do this better part of forty years since the era in question ended?
 Because memories are fading, key figures are dying, the epic tale is in danger of getting lost.
 Also, many of the selections came from Philip Random‘s very many boxes of cassette tapes, which weren’t just fading in theory.
 They needed to be digitized.

 So yes, a long strange journey it proved to be.
 In fact, our justifications for inclusion/exclusion were as complex, overblown, intricate, pretentious and (occasionally) annoying as the music in question.

 The Solid Time of Change is defined as 1965 through 1979, but anything that was released between 1969 and 1974 is immediately more essential because it tracks, i) the first incarnation (however multi-headed it may have been) of King Crimson, ii) the years in which Yes continued to actually progress, iii) the years in which Peter Gabriel remained a member of Genesis (he actually quit in 1975 but he gave notice in 1974 and the last album he appeared on was 1974’s Lamb Lies Down on Broadway), iv) the years in which Jethro Tull were still decidedly a prog outfit.

 NOTHING AT ALL POST 1979 …

-As with all of Randophonic’s lists, it doesn’t matter how critically acclaimed a record may have been back in the day, how many top ten lists it topped, how many copies it sold – if we’ve heard it too many times, we’re probably sick of it, and if we’re sick of it, it’s either not on the list at all, or it’s been marked down.
+As with all of Randophonic’s lists, it doesn’t matter how critically acclaimed a record may have been back in the day, how many top ten lists it topped, how many copies it sold – if we’ve heard it too many times, we’re probably sick of it, which means it’s either not on the list at all, or it’s been marked down.
 So yes, be warned now.
-Nothing from Dark Side of the Moon has been listed, not even the ticking a clock.
+Nothing from Dark Side of the Moon has been listed, not even the ticking of a clock.